Iran University of Medical Sciences • Journals

 Clinical trials: registration & reporting

-Provides portfolio-wide expectations for the prospective registration, ethical conduct and transparent reporting of clinical trials in line with ICMJE and WHO recommendations.
+Provides expectations for prospective registration, ethical conduct and transparent reporting of clinical trials.

 Trial registration & transparency